Secrets to Making it Big With a Subscription Box Business

 In addition to a website that resonates, you need to make purchasing easy.
 28% of online shoppers admit to abandoning a purchase because the checkout process is too complicated, so do everything you can to keep customers committed.
 Do your due diligence on e-commerce platforms like Shopify, Magento, and Big Commerce, and be sure to choose the best one for your purposes, not just the cheapest.

-To optimize your checkout process, consider incorporating:
+To optimize your checkout process, consider incorporating the following:

 - One-click purchasing options